Division of Social Sciences & History

 I am Assistant Professor of History at Delta State University where I teach courses on the Early American Republic and the Atlantic World.
 My research and teaching interests include African-American history, the history of ideas, global colonialism, and race and freedom in the Atlantic World.
 I often look for ways to allow my students to experience history and the processes involved in its creation—including roleplaying exercises, creative and collaborative projects, and the use of contemporary comparisons to create connections between students’ experiences and the past.
 This lets students become part of the history they study, and more fully understand how history is fundamentally human.

-As far as scholarship is concerned, I am the author of the forthcoming book, Skin Color and Social Practice: The Problem of Race and Class in the Atlantic South, 1718-1865, co-author of U.S. History: A Top Hat Interactive Textbook, published in August 2016, and co-editor of Top Hat’s Interactive Reader: Sources in U.S. History, Volume II, published in April 2018.
+As far as scholarship is concerned, I am the author of the forthcoming book, Skin Color and Social Practice: The Problem of Race and Class in the Atlantic South, 1718-1865, co-author of U.S. History: A Top Hat Interactive Textbook, published in August 2016, and co-editor of Top Hat’s Interactive Reader: Sources in U.S. History, Volume II, published in April 2018, as well as Volume I, published in August 2018.
 My research has also appeared in a number of journals and edited collections, most recently The Journal of Transatlantic Studies, The Journal of African American History, and Social Identities.
 I am currently editing a collection of essays with Robert Englebert entitled French Connections: Cultural Mobility in North America and the Atlantic World, under contract with Louisiana State University Press.
 For an up-to-date list of my most recent work, see the “Publications” section below.

 HIS 201—U.S. History to 1877